Spiritbe4r/porfolio_backend/README.md

 # myportfolio_api
-this is the backend api for the adefemigreat.com portfolio
+this is the backend api based on the adefemigreat.com portfolio